Fitzhardinge Collection

 About Laurence Fitzhardinge

-Fitzhardinge was involved in the acquisition of the Groom papers by the Library and was a major contributor to Nation Building in Australia: The Life and Work of Sir Ernest Littleton Groom (1941).
-In 1951 he began work on his magnum opus, the life of the Australian Prime Minister William Morris Hughes.
-It took over 25 years to complete.
-The first volume, That Fiery Particle, 1862–1914, was published in 1964 and the second and larger volume, The Little Digger 1914–1942, appeared in 1979.
-He wrote a number of smaller works, including several studies of early Canberra history.
+Fitzhardinge played a key role in acquiring the Groom papers for the Library and contributed to Nation Building in Australia: The Life and Work of Sir Ernest Littleton Groom (1941).
+In 1951, he began his major biographical project on former Prime Minister William Morris Hughes.
+This became a life’s work, culminating in 2 volumes: That Fiery Particle, 1862–1914 (1964) and The Little Digger 1914–1942 (1979).
+He also wrote several smaller works, including studies on early Canberra history.

-Fitzhardinge inherited a valuable collection of books from his father, James (Eric) Fitzhardinge (1877–1951), a solicitor with a strong interest in English literature.
-He himself collected books all his life, assisted by his wife Verity Hewitt, who was a well-known Canberra bookseller.
+Fitzhardinge inherited a valuable library from his father, James Eric Fitzhardinge (1877–1951), a solicitor with a deep interest in English literature.
+Laurence continued to collect books throughout his life, aided by his wife Verity Hewitt, a prominent Canberra bookseller.

 Background to the collection

-The Fitzhardinge Collection has been kept together within the Rare Books Collection.
+The Fitzhardinge Collection is held in he Rare Books Collection.
 The call numbers have the prefix RB FITZ (also RBf FITZ and RBRS FITZ).
 There is a presentation bookplate in each book.

-After Fitzhardinge’s death, the large part of his collection that did not come to the Library was sold and dispersed.
-It included a fragment of a fifteenth-century manuscript of Petrarch’s Epistolae Seniles, which Eric Fitzhardinge had acquired in 1934.
-It is described in K.V.
-Sinclair, Descriptive Catalogue of Medieval and Renaissance Western Manuscripts in Australia (1969, pp. 42–3).
+After Fitzhardinge’s death, the large part of his collection that did not come to the Library, was sold and dispersed.
+It included a fragment of a 15th-century manuscript of Petrarch’s Epistolae Seniles, which Eric Fitzhardinge had acquired in 1934.
+It is described in KV Sinclair, Descriptive Catalogue of Medieval and Renaissance Western Manuscripts in Australia (1969, pp. 42–3).
 The manuscript was acquired by the Schǿyen Collection, a private collection in Oslo and London.

 This guide was prepared using these references: